Open Città della Disfida

 The Open Città della Disfida (previously known as the Open Barletta Trofeo Dimiccoli & Borraccino) is a professional tennis tournament played on outdoor red clay courts.
-It is currently part of the Association of Tennis Professionals (ATP) Challenger Tour.
+It is currently part of the ATP Challenger Tour.
 It is held annually at the Circolo Tennis Barletta in Barletta, Italy, since 1997.

-Aljaž Bedene is the singles record holder on singles titles, while Santiago Ventura and Igor Zelenay are the ones on doubles- all with three titles each.
+Aljaž Bedene is the singles record holder on singles titles, while Santiago Ventura and Igor Zelenay are the ones in doubles - all with three titles each.